 SEARCH BY NAME FOR MORE INFORMATION ON LONGHORN PIONEERS

 It is difficult to decide when to terminate a coaching pioneer.
-Dang Pibulvech fits the definition of a pioneer in sports.
-Dang started 4 women's soccer programs for 4 colleges.
+Dang Pibulvech started 4 women's soccer programs for 4 colleges.
 Texas was one of them.
 Starting a sport from scratch takes courage, boundless energy, and patience.
 Dang Pibulvech had these qualities, but he was still not able to overcome all the obstacles he faced.
 After 5 years at Texas, his poor results resulted in his resignation.

 Then there are Longhorn pioneers who are just unlucky.
 Coach Rodney Page was the right hire at the wrong time in Longhorn sports history.
-Coach Page is the first black coach in the history of UT sports, and a visionary who turned the Longhorn women's basketball team around.
+Coach Page is the first black coach in the history of UT sports, and a visionary who built the Longhorn women's basketball team from scratch.
 Instead of UT celebrating his success a change at the top of the UT Athletic administration cost him his job.

 Then there are the player pioneers who overcome gender and racial strife to open the way for future players who dream of playing and graduating from the University of Texas.
-Each of these athletes is covered in the comments to follow.
+Each of these athletes is covered in the comments to follow or in the “article” section in the navigation section at the top of the screen.

 Doc Henry was the most important pioneer of all pioneers at UT.
 His legacy should be celebrated and honored for all time.